edeleury/IEB-finder/README.md

 #### Step 2 : Mapping genomic reads on CDS sequences

 Genomic reads must be aligned on CDS sequences by allowing the reads not to align over its entire length with your favorite mapper.
 For example, here we give the command lines using BOWTIE2 (Langmead et al. 2012) with the *local* option.
-The *genomicReads.fq* is not provided.
-Only the output alignment file is provided for the rest of our example.

 *Example of mapping with BOWTIE2:*